canvas-medical/documentation/collections/_api/documentreference.md

                     description: Mime type of the content, with charset etc.
                     type: string
                     required_in: create
+                    exclude_in: create
                   - name: url
                     description: URI where the data can be found.
 Please note that urls may have an AWSAccessKeyId and an Expires attribute.
 By default documents stored in AWS S3 will expire 10 minutes after the response payload is returned.
+                    exclude_in: create
                     type: string
                   - name: data
                     type: string
                     required_in: create
                     description: Base64 encoded document file as a string.
+                    exclude_in: read, search
                   - name: extension
                     description: Extension for backward-compatible URLs
                     type: json
+                    exclude_in: create
               - name: format
                 type: json
                 description: Format/content rules for the document
+                exclude_in: create
                 attributes:
                   - name: system
                     description: The system url of the coding.